All measurements are approximate.

 Location & Amenities

 Cranleigh lies in the Weald on the main route from Guildford to Horsham and is said to be the largest village in the country.
-It also sits at the foot of the Surrey Hills, which provides some 3,000 acres of woodland and heathland that is held in trust and open to the public.
-It is therefore a haven for walkers, horse riders and cyclists.
+It also sits at the foot of the Surrey Hills, which provide some of the finest countrysides in the south-east of England.
+Over 3,000 acres of woodland and heathland is held in trust and open to the public.
+It is, therefore, a haven for walkers, horse riders and cyclists.

-Stockland Square, in the centre of the village, was built on the site of the former station and the High Street boasts two independent department stores, M&S Food and a selection of restaurants and cafes.
-The Health Centre, Leisure Centre and Arts Centre are situated at the southern end of the High Street.
+The property is 0.8 of a mile from the village centre, which can be accessed by an easy, level walk.
+Stockland Square, in the centre of the village and was built on the site of the former station.
+The refurbished square now boasts an attractive range of shops, and the High Street boasts two independent department stores, M&S Food and a selection of restaurants and cafes, many with pavement seating.
+The modern Health Centre, Leisure Centre and Arts Centre are situated at the southern end of the High Street.
+There are two supermarkets and a healthy variety of independent shops and established High Street stores.
+Cranleigh Common is famous for its cricket green and the tree-lined avenue leading in and out of the village.

 The County town of Guildford is 10 miles away and provides a mainline train station with a fast service to Waterloo.
 The A3 also provides quick access by car to the M25 and central London.
-Guildford provides a diverse range of social and recreational facilities: including theatre and cinema.
+Guildford provides a diverse range of social and recreational facilities: including theatre, cinema and The Spectrum for ice skating, bowling and most sports.
+The cobbled High Street and numerous Arcades offer a selection of shops, to rival the best of London’s famous streets.